WillAbides/setup-go-faster/README.md

 ### Install tip

 Setup-go-faster will install go tip from source if you set `go-version: tip`.

-### New versions available immediately

-No need to wait around for another repo to merge a PR when a new version of go is released.
-Setup-go-faster gets available versions directly from https://golang.org/dl.
-As soon as a release is available there, it\'s available to your workflow.

 ### Check out the outputs